 Some visitors find the meet and greet time difficult and contrived.
 They don’t enjoy small talk with strangers and feel awkward engaging with strangers.

-Others feel like outsiders due to inside language and stories.
+Others feel like outsiders due to the inside language and stories which only members understand.

 Poor or missing signage can make people feel awkward as they are forced to ask, “Where are the toilets?”